FF:ISKB49 Digital Curatorship - Course Information

 - 7. OAIS and digital archives

-- 9. Role of enlightenment and communication in promoting long-term protection policies
+- 9. The role of education and communication in promoting long-term protection policies

 - 10. Planning a digital archive